Psychedelic/DAB-js/README.md

 ![](https://storageapi.fleek.co/nicopoggi-team-bucket/dab-gh-nft.png)

-This is a JS library that wraps several necessary methods to integrate [DAB's registries/list](https://dab.ooo/), starting with its NFTs List into applications, websites, or other Internet Computer experiences.
-It includes:
+This is a JS library that wraps several necessary methods to integrate [DAB's registries/list](https://dab.ooo/) and its two registries:

-- Simple method to query an identity's owned NFTs in listed NFT collections.
+- The NFT List
+- The Canister Registry.

-- A standard wrapper that unifies several NFT standards (EXT, ICPunks, etc...) under a common interface.
+It also includes a **standard wrapper**  that unifies several NFT standards (EXT, ICPunks, etc...) under a common interface; and soon fungible tokens as well.

-## 🤔 What is DAB and its NFT list?
+## 🤔 What is DAB and what registries does it have?

 DAB is an open internet service for data registries.
+In V0.2.0 it provides two registries you can interact with using the DAB-js library.

-In V0.1.0 it provides a list of NFTs that apps & developers can **consume to auto-surface a user's owned NFTs from multiple collections, and support new NFT collections as they are listed in DAB, instead of manually adding them one by one**.
+1-  **The NFT registry**, a list of NFTs that apps & developers can consume to auto-surface a user's owned NFTs from multiple collections, and support new NFT collections as they are listed in DAB, instead of manually adding them one by one.

+2- **The Canister Registry**, a canister registry where you can associate Canister IDs to a metadata profile (name, front-end URL, description, logo...) to make them more discoverable by UIs. **Using DAB-js, you will be able to query this metadata from a UI to show it, instead of just a plain Canister ID**.

 - [DAB's website](https://docs.dab.ooo)
 - [DAB's main repository](https://github.com/psychedelic/dab)